 - Line a freezer safe container (or loaf pan) with parchment paper.
 Set aside.

 - Pour the almond milk and coconut milk (all contents of can) in a large bowl.
 Whisk to combine.

 - In a small saucepan, combine the water and maple syrup over low heat until the maple syrup has dissolved.
 Stir in the coconut oil, cocoa powder, and tahini, until melted and incorporated.
 Stir in the salt.

-- Freeze for 4 to 4 ½ hours for a more mousse-like ice cream.
-Once frozen for longer, remove ice cream from freezer for about 20 minutes before serving.
-To help quicken the softening, place loaf pan in a shallow bowl or pan of warm water.
+- Freeze for 4 to 4 ½ hours for a more mousse-like consistency.
+When frozen for longer, remove ice cream from freezer for about 20 minutes before serving.
+To help quicken the softening, place the ice cream container in a shallow bowl or pan of warm water.